 What is DBT Therapy?
 Dialectical behavior therapy (DBT) is a kind of therapy that helps people who have a range of mental health disorders cope.
 It was initially developed in the 1980s by Dr. Marsha Linehan to treat borderline personality disorder and has since been adapted to many mental and thought disorders.
 DBT uses mindfulness,

-According to the National Alliance on Mental Illness, 1 in 5 US adults experience some type of mental health issue.
-Of those, 1.4% have been diagnosed with Borderline Personality Disorder (BPD), which is often characterized by difficulty in regulating emotions, meaning emotions flare up and diminish rapidly for longer periods and make stabilizing difficult.
+According to the National Alliance on Mental Illness, 1 in 5 U.S. adults experiences some type of mental health issue in their lifetime.
+Of those, 1.4% are diagnosed with borderline personality disorder (BPD), which is often characterized by difficulty in regulating emotions, meaning emotions flare up and diminish rapidly for longer periods and make stabilizing

 By Michelle Quilter, PsyD, CASAC, DBT-LBC Traditional Dialectical Behavior Therapy (DBT) was developed in the early 1980s by Marsha Linehan to treat individuals with Borderline Personality Disorder (BPD).
 Individuals suffering from BPD often struggle with intense, difficult to manage negative emotions and are considered to be under controlled.

 By: Moshe Winograd, Ph.D.
 Active engagement of the family in the treatment process plays a pivotal role in the successful recovery of mental illness.
 With proper education and open communication with the treatment team, families can help reduce the isolation and suffering that is often felt by someone with a mental illness.

 According to the recently released 2017 National Survey on Drug Use and Health by the Substance Abuse and Mental Health Services Administration (SAMHSA), about 30.5 million Americans over the age of 12 have used an illicit drug in past 30 days.
 The number of Americans using illicit drugs has increased by just over 2 million